anuj-weebjs/osBot/README.md

 > [!CAUTION]
-> This Project deprecated.
+> This repo is deprecated!!!!
-> Its still being maintained [this repo](https://github.com/cores-basement/osBot).
+> its further development is still continued [here on this repo](https://github.com/cores-basement/osBot).